grawk/nemo-page/documentation/models/element.md

 `@returns {Promise}` Resolves sucessfully if the specified attribute on the element contains the specified text value within the wait timeout and unsuccessfully if it does not.

 ### waitForAttributeNotEqual(attribute, text, baseElement)
-Waits for the specified attribute on the element on the page to contain text other than the specified text value. **NOTE** `waitForAttributeNotEqual` calls `waitForPresent` first.
-Make sure the requirements for `waitForPresent` are met.
+Waits for the specified attribute on the element on the page to contain text other than the specified text value.

 `@argument attribute {String}` - The attribute to look at.